Thoughts about reading fiction, nonfiction, and children’s books, new and old

 Besides, I felt Poe was extremely wordy and took forever to get to the actual story.
 I listened to most of the stories via the public domain Librivox recordings, and I was frustrated as I listened because they were so long and rather boring to me.

-Nonetheless, my favorite Poe story hands down was “The Tell-Tale Heart.”
+Nonetheless, my favorite Poe story hands-down was “The Tell-Tale Heart.”
 This narrator was the most naturally mentally ill (the others, such as the narrator of “The Black Cat,” were just disturbed).
 As I listened to Poe’s stories, I started to mind his style less in general.
 They are disturbing, but not all that bad.

 In How to Read and Why, Harold Bloom has nothing nice to say about Poe; he doesn’t say why he doesn’t like him, but he’s not complimentary in general.
 I don’t think that’s fair.
 I think Edgar Allan Poe is an acquired taste: the more I read the less he bothered me, and I think some like him and others don’t.
 I’m in the “not such a fan” category.
 But you may love his twisted little tales!

-If you liked Poe’s stories of madmen, you may like some of Maupassant’s short stories.
+If you like Poe’s stories of madmen, you may like some of Maupassant’s short stories.
 (For my discussion of my favorite Maupassant stories and for summaries, visit here.)
 Particularly, read “The Horla,” “Was it a Dream?”, and “Who Knows?”.
 I think they are great “crazy-man” stories.
 I personally think Maupassant did a better job at capturing the personality of a madman so that I had sympathy.
 I actually liked the narrators in Maupassant’s stories, while I can’t say the same about Poe’s.

 If you like the gothic elements of “The Gold-Bug,” “Ligeia,” “The Masque of the Red Death,” or others, you may like Washington Irving’s gothic tales.